-Glossary

-abstraction

-Artworks without recognisable subjects, although objects or people can be used as a reference point to create an abstract image.

-Aboriginal and Torres Strait Islander arts

-Aboriginal and Torres Strait Islander arts are a rich contribution to the world's culture and to Australia's diverse contemporary culture and national identity.
+Term Definition Source acknowledgement abstraction Artworks without recognisable subjects, although objects or people can be used as a reference point to create an abstract image.
+Existing TASC accredited courses Aboriginal and Torres Strait Islander arts Aboriginal and Torres Strait Islander arts are a rich contribution to the world's culture and to Australia's diverse contemporary culture and national identity.
 Aboriginal and Torres Strait Islander arts include classical, traditional and contemporary practice, including all new forms of cultural expression.

-aesthetic

-Refers to those principles governing the nature and appreciation of beauty, especially in visual art.
+Australia Council for the Arts aesthetic Refers to those principles governing the nature and appreciation of beauty, especially in visual art.
 Academically speaking, aesthetics refers to the branch of philosophy which deals with issues of beauty and artistic taste.

-analyse

-Identify components and the relationship between them; draw out and relate implications.

-appraise

-Assess the value or quality of.

-appreciate

-Make a judgement about the value of.

-appropriation

-The artistic practice or technique of re-working images from well-known artists.

-art form

-The specific shape or quality an artistic expression takes, such as dance, drama, media arts, music and visual artworks.
+Existing TASC accredited courses analyse Identify components and the relationship between them; draw out and relate implications.
+Existing TASC accredited courses appraise Assess the value or quality of.
+Existing TASC accredited courses appreciate Make a judgement about the value of.
+Existing TASC accredited courses appropriation The artistic practice or technique of re-working images from well-known artists.
+Existing TASC accredited courses art form The specific shape or quality an artistic expression takes, such as dance, drama, media arts, music and visual artworks.
+Existing TASC accredited courses

-art skills

-Abilities required to conceive, design and produce works of art through the manipulation and control of tools, materials and media.

-art studios

-The classification of the area of art in which an artist is working; for example, ceramics, painting, sculpture or photography.

-assemblage

-An object made of pieces fitted together; a form of sculpture comprised of "found" objects.

-asymmetry

-A way of organising the parts of a design so that one side differs from the other without destroying the overall balance and harmony: also called informal balance.

-audience

-Individuals or groups of people who experience the arts in a range of settings and contexts such as formal, informal, virtual or interactive through intellectual, emotional and social engagement.
+Term Definition Source acknowledgement art skills Abilities required to conceive, design and produce works of art through the manipulation and control of tools, materials and media.
+Existing TASC accredited courses art studios The classification of the area of art in which an artist is working; for example, ceramics, painting, sculpture or photography.
+Existing TASC accredited courses assemblage An object made of pieces fitted together; a form of sculpture comprised of "found" objects.
+Existing TASC accredited courses asymmetry A way of organising the parts of a design so that one side differs from the other without destroying the overall balance and harmony: also called informal balance.
+Existing TASC accredited courses audience Individuals or groups of people who experience the arts in a range of settings and contexts such as formal, informal, virtual or interactive through intellectual, emotional and social engagement.
 The artist is audience to their own artwork.

-balance

-A principle of art that refers to the way the art elements are arranged to create a feeling of stability in the work; for example, symmetrical, formal, asymmetrical, informal or radial.
+Existing TASC accredited courses balance A principle of art that refers to the way the art elements are arranged to create a feeling of stability in the work; for example, symmetrical, formal, asymmetrical, informal or radial.
+Existing TASC accredited courses

-Baroque